For a list of guests, performers, and attending professionals ordered by confirmation date, please click here.

-Karen E. Taylor is the author of the popular Vampire Legacy series, a ghost novel, numerous short stories, and a collection which earned a Bram Stoker Award nomination.
-She is currently writing screenplays for the first season of Starella.tv, a new science fiction web-based series expected to air in 2015.
+Karen E. Taylor is the author of the popular Vampire Legacy series, a ghost novel, numerous short stories, and a collection that earned a Bram Stoker Award nomination.
+She is now writing screenplays for Star.Ella, a new science fiction web-based series.

 James R. Tuck

-James R. Tuck is the author of the Deacon Chalk series and co-author of the forthcoming Robin Hood: Demon's Bane series as well as numerous short stories and comic scripts.
+James R. Tuck is the author of the Deacon Chalk series and co-author of the Robin Hood: Demon's Bane series, as well as numerous short stories and comic scripts.

 Trevor S. Valle